Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 This is our journey on the northern alternative for day three on the Camino Finisterre to Muxía.
 Instead of walking south towards Finisterre, from the bifurcation in Hospital, this Camino turns northward to end in Muxía and the 0.0 kilometer marker on the tip of the peninsula there.

 As I have discussed before, you have two choices in the town of Hospital, at the bifurcation, you can walk either to Finisterre via the southern route or to Muxía via the northern route.
-If you are doing this day from Olveiroa, please see day three on the Camino Finisterre for the initial 6.2 kilometers from Olveiroa until the bifurcation in Hospital.
+If you are doing this day from Olveiroa, please see day three on the Camino Finisterre for the initial 6.2 kilometers from Olveiroa until the bifurcation in Hospital and for a total of 32.2 kilometers.

 “It is a mistake to think that moving fast is the same as actually going somewhere.” ~ Steve Goodier